santu-reddy/sql-dwh-project/README.md

 ##### By structuring data this way, we achieve: Clear separation of raw and processed data , Easier debugging and data lineage tracing Scalable, modular pipelines for real-time or batch processing

-### Project Objective :To build a scalable and modular data warehouse for efficient data ingestion, transformation, and analytics.
+### Objective :To build a scalable and modular data warehouse for efficient data ingestion, transformation, and analytics.

 This project involves: